face-orm/face/README.md

 Taking this in consideration I built something with as few layers as possible but that still uses adapters and interfaces, that can manage 1:1, 1:n, n:n relations, and that remains performant.

+Face is per query oriented.
+That means it does not implement an instance keeper that would keep one instance of each identical element.
+While this feature looks amazing it is not necessary in real usage.
+Face could be considered as an advanced query builder.